 Every day, we hear about and experience griefs, large and small, in our families, friendships, communities, and worldwide.
 The grief of a loved one passing.
 The grief of a way of life ceasing to exist.
 The grief of global pandemic, war, climate collapse.

-In The Snag, the acclaimed author of Shame On Me, Tessa McWatt, takes on personal and collective grief, and climate change, in her much-anticipated second nonfiction book.
+In The Snag, the acclaimed author of Shame on Me, Tessa McWatt, takes on personal and collective grief, and climate change, in her much-anticipated second nonfiction book.

 As her mother’s dementia advances and it becomes apparent that she can no longer live independently, Tessa considers griefs personal and political, and finds solace in trees.
 She asks: How do we grieve?
 And: What can we learn from nature and those whose communities are rooted in nature about how to grieve — and how to live?